 There are many ways to be involved at SWITCH.
 We have a huge variety of people that make each shift run smoothly.
-We have people that volunteer all the time, some of the time, take part in programming, sit on council, or are Shift Supervisors.
-And, of course, we have people that don’t know how to make the first step!
+We have people that volunteer frequently and infrequently, take part in programming, sit on our Board of Directors, or are Team Leaders.
+So how do you take the first steps to become a part of our team?
 Check out the information sections to the left for more information.

 What is a SWITCH Shift?